Boltz-2

 Example 2 — local configuration file

-You can also drive Boltz-2 with an explicit configuration file that lives under /inputs, while still caching weights under /ref/cache.
+You can also drive Boltz-2 with an explicit configuration file that lives under /inputs, while still using /ref/cache for model data.

 /inputs/my_config.yaml